Graham Hawkins: Coaching and management career

-Upon leaving Vale Park, Hawkins coached the reserves at Blackburn Rovers and the youth-team at Stoke City.
+Upon leaving Vale Park, Hawkins coached the reserves at Blackburn Rovers and the youth team at Stoke City.
 He was appointed as Graham Turner's assistant at Second Division Shrewsbury Town in June 1980.

 Wolverhampton Wanderers

 Hawkins returned to Wolverhampton Wanderers as manager, having been appointed after the Derek Dougan-led takeover saved the club from extinction in August 1982.
-Hawkins accepted wages of £20,000-a-year, though the job offer was an unexpected one as he had only applied for the vacant management post at Wrexham.
-He installed Jim Barron as his assistant, whilst Frank Upton was put in charge of the youth-team on the understanding that young players would be important to the first-team due to the club's tight budget.
+Hawkins accepted wages of £20,000-a-year.
+However, the job offer was an unexpected one as he had only applied for the vacant management post at Wrexham.
+He installed Jim Barron as his assistant, whilst Frank Upton was put in charge of the youth team on the understanding that young players would be important to the first-team due to the club's tight budget.
 He got the players to devise their own bonus structure, which rewarded them for winning matches; he told the press that "they must stay in the top bracket if they want to earn their corn".
 With regular goalkeeper Paul Bradshaw unavailable, Hawkins signed experienced goalkeeper John Burridge from Queens Park Rangers, who would prove to reliable on the pitch and inspirational in the dressing room, winning the club's Player of the Year award.
 However, budget constraints meant that he had to rely on four teenage debutants – Ian Cartwright, Paul Butler, Billy Livingstone and Dave Wintersgill – against Blackburn Rovers on the opening day of the 1982–83 season.
 The club's star striker, Andy Gray, openly agitated for a move away and was also injured.
 The team were fortunate to be only one goal down to Blackburn at half-time, but Hawkins remained calm and instructed the team to put in crosses to Butler, who went on to score a brace in the second half to give Wolves a 2–1 victory.